This is Post 10 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The Four Brahmavihāras – An invitation to explore Consciousness

-Although it is clear from the Pali texts of early Buddhism that the other three brahmavihāras were also systematically embraced in the meditation practice of the early Buddhists, no detailed descriptions of any of the practices have been preserved by the tradition.
-Those who, like myself, are drawn to the four brahmavihāras, therefore have little to guide to them except their own meditative inquiry.
+Although it is clear from the Pali texts of early Buddhism that the other three brahmavihāras were also systematically embraced in the meditation practice of the early Buddhists, no detailed descriptions of the practices were preserved by the oral tradition.
+Those who, like myself, are drawn to the four brahmavihāras, find themselves engaging in a process of inner exploration, or meditative self-enquiry to discern these four principles.
 I invite you to join me in this investigation, and can assure you that it will be fruitful if you apply yourself.